erkobridee/lab-reactjs/projects/first-contact_redux-counter/README.md

 # First Contact : Redux Counter

-> an ultra simple dumb test with the react and the redux together
+> an ultra simple dumb test with the react and the redux together to understand the basic conpects

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).